It’s allergy season, and time for some homemade allergy relief…

 If you sneeze and sniffle your way through pollen season, or experience hives, itching or swelling when you eat a certain food or get stung by an insect, then you’re no stranger to allergies.

-The following is a list of remedies for these allergies.
+The following is a list of remedies, and some homemade allergy relief.
 If you have your own home remedy, leave a comment and let the rest of us know too…

 Disclaimer: These home remedies are for academic purposes only.
 Consult a physician first.

-Knowing which foods trigger food allergies and avoiding those foods is the best way to prevent allergic reactions.
+Prevent allergic reactions by knowing which foods trigger food allergies and avoiding those foods.
 If you have severe reactions to certain foods, then you probably carry a epinephrine pen (syringe) and antihistamine tablets.
-While this isn’t a ‘natural’ home remedy, it is highly advisable to stock up with enough of these.
+While this isn’t a ‘natural’ homemade remedy, it is highly advisable to have it if you need it.

 Vitamin B5 and vitamin E apparently prove effective in relieving the sufferer from an allergic reaction or symptom as they contain anti-allergic properties that can control a reaction.